gregv12/fluxtion-server/docs/plugin/writing-a-publishing-service-plugin.md

 - Implement a minimal `PublishingService` by extending `AbstractEventSourceService<String>`
 - Implement a processor that injects the service via `@ServiceRegistered`, calls `subscribe()` in `start()`, and forwards events to a sink
-- Wire everything with `AppConfig`, publish a few events via the service, and verify reception in a sink
+- Wire everything with `MongooseServerConfig`, publish a few events via the service, and verify reception in a sink

 References in this repository: